abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 </abp-card>
 ```

-* In here we've added a **New Book** button and a table with id named "BooksTable".
-We'll create an `Index.js` file and by the using [datatable.js](https://datatables.net) we will fill the table with our records.
+In here we've added a **New Book** button and a table with an id named "BooksTable".
+We'll create an `Index.js` file and by using [datatable.js](https://datatables.net) we will fill the table with our records.

 * **Index.js**